VandalByte/grub-tweaks/README.md

 ![logo](/media/banner.png)

 <p align="center">
-  <b>🙋 Hey there, if anyone wish to contribute new tweak-scripts 📝 / tweak-ideas ✨ then you are always welcome to do so 😄</b>
+  <b>If anyone wish to contribute new tweak-scripts 📝 / tweak-ideas ✨ then you are always welcome to do so 😄</b>
   <br>
   <b>Also if you found this page useful please consider giving it a star ⭐
 </p>